jezcope/erambler/admin/plans.md

 # Features to implement

-## Essential
+## Essential (before first publish)

+-   Map old permalinks to new ones with 301 redirects (nginx)
+-   Map WordTwit shortlinks to correct place (nginx)
+-   RSS feed
+-   About page
+-   "New design" post

+## Nice-to-have

 -   Comments
     -   JavaScript in place on article pages
     -   Comment counts on index
--   Map old permalinks to new ones with 301 redirects (nginx)
--   Map WordTwit shortlinks to correct place (nginx)

-## Nice-to-have

 -   Sitemap
 -   Sharing buttons
     -   Twitter